I wish I could explain what it’s like to not be sure how much time is left in one’s life.

 It’s the SYSTEM and it’s broken.

 I ran into a childhood friend at the vets on Friday.
-I told her straight up - my mom said she is doing it so I figured it’s ok to do - don’t go to Swedish.
+I told her straight up to avoid the hospital system that has been blowing off my dad.
 Her eyes got wide and panicked.
 She couldn’t even utter a word.
 Most of us have grown up going there, it’s the “safe” place to go.
-Now my dad - who didn’t want to switch to SCCA in the fall even though I urged him to - will not go to Swedish for anything cancer related.
+Now my dad - who didn’t want to switch to a new doctor or facility in the fall even though I urged him to - will not go back there for anything cancer related.

 I feel so bad.
 I feel so bad for all the people who will be diagnosed in upcoming years and not know where to turn.
 And not be able to get into the doctor office because it’s got too many patients.
 And not be able to get treatment because the insurance companies has the ENTIRE country by the balls and laughing all the way to the bank with their Big Pharma friends.